Not just for kids - paintball comes of age with its own Campaign Cup

-LONDON Once the stuff of children's birthday outings, paintball is attracting a growing band of devotees who see it as a competitive sport like any other, with its own international league.
+LONDON (Reuters) - Once the stuff of children's birthday outings, paintball is attracting a growing band of devotees who see it as a competitive sport like any other, with its own international league.

 The Campaign Cup started in 1989 and bills itself as the oldest paintball tournament in the world.
 Today, the Cup is the British leg of a competition known as the Millennium European Paintball Series, which also holds rounds in France and Germany.